 For stubborn, dried up, or burnt stains, you can use a baking soda paste made from baking soda and vinegar.
 Let the baking soda and vinegar sit directly on stained areas to soften them, then wipe the muck away after 15 minutes.
 Alternatively, you can sprinkle baking soda around the stove, then spray the area with vinegar to set off a reaction that will lift stains.

-Remove any pots or pans from the electric stove, and make sure your stove is turned off before you start cleaning.
-If the electric stove top is still hot, wait for the stove to cool down before you start cleaning it to avoid burning yourself and your tools.
+Remove any pots or pans from the induction (electric) stove, and make sure your stove is turned off before you start cleaning.
+If the stove top is still hot, wait for it to cool down before you start cleaning it to avoid burning yourself and your tools.

 Step 2: Wipe the Stovetop Surface with a Damp Cloth